Edge-unfolding nested prismatoids: Preliminaries

 \section{Preliminaries}

-To facilitate the lecture of this article, we will follow notation and naming conventions established by Ghomi and O'Rourke in \cite{Ghomi2014Affine} and \cite{Orourke2018flatcaps,aloupis2008paperversion} whenever possible.
-Throughout this work \enquote{polytope} means the boundary of a convex $3$-polytope which lives in $\R^3$.
-Consequently, a prismatoid $P$ is the boundary of the convex hull of two polygons $A\subset H_A$ and $B\subset H_B$, where $H_A$ and $H_B$ are parallel affine planes.
-We will assume without loss of generality that the projection of $A$ to $H_B$ is properly contained in $B$.
-We call $A$ the top of $P$ and $B$ its base.
-Further, we will assume that $H_B$ is the $(x,y)$-plane embedded in $\R^3$ and $H_A$, which is a parallel to $H_B$, has a positive height.
-Vertices of $A$ and $B$ are denoted $v_i$ and $w_j$, respectively.
-They are enumerated counterclockwise with respect to a viewpoint above $P$.
-A subpath $[v_i, v_{i+1}, \dots, v_K]$ of the boundary of $A$ is denoted $(v_i,v_k)$.
-We define the curvature at a vertex $v_i$ as the angle spanned by the outward normals of $A$ at $v_i$.
-The total curvature of a subpath $(v_i,v_k)$ is the sum of the curvatures at its interior vertices.
+We will follow notation and naming conventions established by Ghomi in \cite{Ghomi2014Affine} and O'Rourke in \cite{Orourke2018flatcaps, aloupis2008paperversion} whenever possible.
+As noted above, by \enquote{polytope} we mean the boundary of a convex $3$-polytope which lives in $\R^3$.
+A prismatoid $P$ is the boundary of the convex hull of two convex polygons $A\subset H_A$ and $B\subset H_B$, where $H_A$ and $H_B$ are parallel affine planes.
+We will assume without loss of generality that the projection of $A$, the top of $P$, to $H_B$ is properly contained in $B$, the base of $P$.
+Further, we will assume that $H_B$ is the $xy$-plane embedded in $\R^3$ and $H_A$, which is a parallel to $H_B$, has a positive height.
+Vertices of $A$ and $B$ are denoted $a_i$ and $b_j$, respectively.

+Vertices of an $n$-gon are enumerated counterclockwise from $1$ to $n$ with respect to a viewpoint above the polygon.
+Let $D$ be a convex polygon bounded by the polygonal path $[d_1,\dots, d_n]$.
+A subpath $[d_i, d_{i+1}, \dots, d_j]$ of the boundary of $D$ is denoted $(d_i,d_j)$.
+We define the \emph{curvature at a vertex} $d_k$ as the angle spanned by the outward edge normals of $D$ at $d_k$.
+The \emph{total curvature of a subpath} $(d_i,d_j)$ is the sum of the curvatures at its interior vertices $\{d_{i+1}, d_{i+2},\dots,d_{j-1}\}$.
+In some sources these quantities are also called the \emph{turn angle} and the \emph{turn}; see, for example, \cite{Aloupis2005phd}.
 For brevity we will refer to the total curvature of a path simply as its curvature, if the meaning is clear from the context.

-All concepts are defined analogously for vertices and subpaths of $B$.
-For a band piece with boundary $[v_i,\dots,v_K,w_k,\dots,w_j,v_i]$ we call the curvature of $(v_i,v_K)$ its top curvature and the curvature of $(w_j,w_k)$ its bottom curvature.
+A \emph{band piece} of a prismatoid is a connected set of its lateral facets.
+If a band piece is bounded at the top by $\Ga\define [a_k,\dots,a_\ell]$ and at the base by $\Omega\define [b_K,\dots,b_L]$, then we call $\Ga$ its top boundary and the curvature of $\Ga$ its top curvature.
+Base boundary and curvature are defined analogously.
+We use the same letters in upper and lower case to underline the facts that the end vertices of top and base boundary a) correspond to each other, while b) they usually do not have the same index.

-We define the \emph{flat prismatoid} $P^0$ corresponding to $P$ as follows: The lower facet of $P^0$ coincides with the lower facet $B$ of $P$.
+We define the \emph{flat prismatoid} $P^0$ corresponding to $P$ as follows: The lower facet of $P^0$ coincides with the base $B$ of $P$.
 The upper facets of $P^0$ are obtained as the cells of a subdivision of $B$ which is induced by the orthogonal projection of $P\setminus B$ onto $B$.
+This projection is one-to-one since nested prismatoids are polyhedral caps.